orientechnologies/orientdb-docs/src/java/ref/ODatabaseDocument.md

 # Java API - ODatabaseDocument

-This class provides a unified Mulit-Model interface for managing and administering OrientDB Document and Graph databases.
+This class provides a unified Multi-Model interface for managing and administering OrientDB Document and Graph databases.

 ## Managing Databases